Defamation remains a criminal offence in Malta.

 Criminal Defamation of the Head of State

-In addition, whoever “shall impute ulterior motives [to the President of Malta]… or shall insult, revile, or bring into hatred or contempt or excite disaffection” against him or her via print or broadcast faces up to three months in prison or a fine of up to €465.87 under Art.
-5 of the .
+Imputing ulterior motives to the president: Whoever “shall impute ulterior motives [to the President of Malta]… or shall insult, revile, or bring into hatred or contempt or excite disaffection” against him or her via print or broadcast faces up to three months in prison or a fine of up to €465.87 under Art.
+5 of the Press Act.

 Criminal Defamation of the State and its Symbols